kevinrae/mosskey/docs/implementation-details.md

 Apache web server provides a place to run the server-side executables that provide formatting, function, and run database queries.
 The apache wwwroot should be set to ./www in the git repo.

 ### C - Display Logic & Formatting
 HTML pages use bootstrap, jquery, and css templates for display logic and formatting.
 The dropdown menu for character selection uses a [modified preorder tree traversal algorithm](http://mikehillyer.com/articles/managing-hierarchical-data-in-mysql/).
+See parsetree function in build_menu.js.
 Thus, **adding new characteristics to the key requires data updates for every row** in the KeyCharacter table for building the dropdown menus.
 Fontawesome provides fancy icons.
 Bootstrap helps with desktop vs. mobile and screen sizing issues.

 ### D - php
 php scripts are used to wrap / escape / format read-only sql queries against the db.
 This provides separation / security from the display formatting.